square/tape/README.md

 for file systems that support atomic segment writes (like YAFFS).
 Most conventional file systems don't support this; if the power goes out while writing a segment, the segment will contain garbage and the file will be corrupt.
-We'll add journaling support so this class can be used with more file systems later.
+We'll add journaling support so `QueueFile` can be used with more file systems later.

 An `ObjectQueue` represents an ordering of arbitrary objects which can be backed